 She has already been doing so by going braless most of the time, the bra being a universal symbol of woman’s subservience to man – our yellow star of David.

 She has been deviant.
 She has been rebelling.
 But when things go too far, then chaos ensues.

 The book is divided into three parts.
 For me, these three parts are:

-- Subjugation of woman in society
+- The subjugation of women in society

-- Objectification of woman in art
+- Objectification of women in art

 In-hye, our protagonist’s elder sister sticks to her deviant sister to the end.
-But there is no ‘ending’ as such in ‘The Vegetarian’ because as long as there continues to be social issues against women and as long as women continue to be judged by the norms that they themselves had no hand in creating in the first place, there will be more Yeong-hye’s yearning even to the point of madness to turn into a tree.
+But there is no ‘ending’ as such in The Vegetarian because so long as there continue to be social issues against women and as long as women continue to be judged by the norms that they had no hand in creating in the first place, there will be more Yeong-hye’s yearning even to the point of madness to turn into a tree.

 - He is doing this after so long.